v2fly/v2ray-step-by-step/en_US/app/transparent_proxy.md

       "streamSettings": {
         ...
         "sockopt": {
-          "mark": 255  //这里是 SO_MARK，用于 iptables 识别，每个 outbound 都要配置；255可以改成其他数值，但要与下面的 iptables 规则对应；如果有多个 outbound，最好奖所有 outbound 的 SO_MARK 都设置成一样的数值
+          "mark": 255  // Here is SO_MARK，used to iptables recognise.
+Each outbound is needed to configure; 255 can be another valur but need to keep consistant as iptables rules; if there is multiple outbound, it is recomanded that set all SO_MARK value as same for all outbounds.
         }
       }
     }